When I joined the specialty retailer I was running marketing for, the site had five blog posts.

 The brands that win keywords and LLM citations build depth across a topic.
 Not 12 articles a year.
 More like 40, 60, 100.
 Each one answers a specific question.
 Each one earns a keyword cluster.
 Together they signal to search engines that this site is the authority on the topic.

-I brought in freelance writers and edited every article before it went live.
-The standard was the same regardless of who wrote it: real information, honest recommendations, specific products, and nothing that reads like it was written to rank rather than to help.
+I hired one writer and edited her work closely, article by article.
+She had a big impact on what the site became.
+The standard never changed: real information, honest recommendations, specific products, and nothing that reads like it was written to rank rather than to help.

 By the time the organic engine was fully running, the site had over 100 published articles and hundreds of optimized product descriptions.
-That body of work did the lion’s share of moving the keyword count from 9,000 to 40,000+.
+That body of work did the lion’s share of moving the keyword count past 43,000.

 High keyword counts and organic traffic are fine metrics.
 But the real outcome is visibility at the moment a buyer is making a decision.